tailscale/tailscale-android/README.md

 hashes](https://developers.google.com/android/guides/client-auth).
 The official release uses the app identifier `com.tailscale.ipn`;
 custom builds should use a different identifier.

-## Running in the Android emulator

-By default, the android emulator uses an older version of OpenGL ES, which results in a black screen when opening the Tailscale app.
-To fix this, with the emulator running:

- - Open the three-dots menu to access emulator settings
- - To to `Settings > Advanced`
- - Set "OpenGL ES API level" to "Renderer maximum (up to OpenGL ES 3.1)"
- - Close the emulator.
- - In Android Studio's emulator view (that lists all your emulated devices), hit the down arrow by the virtual device and select "Cold boot now" to restart the emulator from scratch.

-The Tailscale app should now render correctly.

-Additionally, there seems to be a bug that prevents using the system-level Google sign-in option (the one that pops up a system-level UI to select your Google account).
-You can work around this by selecting "Other" at the sign-in screen, and then selecting Google from the next screen.

 ## Developing on a Fire Stick TV